AmineMoon/Medication-treatment-website/primeDental-1.0.0/README.md

 ## Author
 ```
-Design and code is completely written by Farah Abuassi and development team.
+Design and code is completely written by Amine and development team.
 ```

 ## License

- - Design and Code is Copyright &copy; <a href="https://github.com/farahabuassi17" target="_blank">Farah Abuassi</a>
+ - Design and Code is Copyright &copy; <a href="https://github.com/farahabuassi17" target="_blank">Amine</a>
  - Licensed cover under [MIT]
  - Distributed by <a href="https://themewagon.com" target="_blank">ThemeWagon</a>